Is Long Context All You Need? Leveraging LLM's Extended Context for NL2SQL

 \subsection{Fix \& Rewrite}

 We allow the model to fix its errors and rewrite the SQL output based on execution.
-If the generated SQL query returns an error during execution, it triggers correction modules \citep{wang2024macsql,caferouglu2024sql} \yeounoh{and retries until a valid SQL is returned for a fixed number of times}. \citep{pourreza2024din} showed that LLMs can correct for minor syntax errors in SQL.
+If the generated SQL query returns an error during execution, it triggers correction modules \citep{wang2024macsql,caferouglu2024sql} \yeounoh{and retries until a valid SQL is returned within a fixed number of times}. \citep{pourreza2024din} showed that LLMs can correct minor syntax errors in SQL.
 While the existing self-correction mechanisms and the latest LLMs themselves are effective in fixing SQL syntax errors, they do not address more nuanced semantic errors like invalid literal references and incorrect join paths.
-Semantic errors may persist after syntax error correction (e.g., referencing a valid literal value for a wrong column) and they are hard to detect without the ground-truth query results.
-We check for potential semantic errors when the query returns empty result; we ask the model to rewrite the query given that the previous query resulted in an empty result set and with more extensive lists of sample column values. \yeounoh{There is a risk of false positive in relying on null (an empty result) for detecting semantic errors.
-In a case that the ground truth should be null, this would incur additional cost of repeating the task.
-If the question is not ambiguous, the model should return the same correct null query even with the extra sample column values.
-If the question is ambiguous and the model re-generates a non-empty result, then we prefer that over the null and move to the next verification step.} Seeing the full list of column values enables the model to select the right keyword and columns and to reason about more correct alternative join paths.
+Semantic errors may persist after syntax error correction (e.g., referencing a valid literal value for a wrong column), and they are hard to detect without the ground-truth query results.
+We check for potential semantic errors if the query returns empty result; \yeounoh{we ask the model to rewrite such queries by providing more extensive list of sample column values.
+There is a risk of false positives in relying on a empty results for detecting semantic errors.
+If the correct ground-truth result is empty, this could incur additional computational costs due to unnecessary retries.
+If the question is not ambiguous, the model should return the same correct empty result even when additional sample column values are included.
+However, if the question is ambiguous and the model re-generates a non-empty result, then we prefer that over empty result and move to the next verification step.} Seeing the full list of column values enables the model to select the right keyword and columns and to reason about more accurate alternative join paths.
 Passing the full lists of sample column values inflate the context size significantly and requires long context and LLMs that can retrieve accurately over the long context.
 We evaluate the impact of this long context disambiguation strategy in Section~\ref{sec:disambiguation_experiment}.
 This technique is expensive, but it can complement imperfect table \& column selection and schema linking, which often leads to sub-optimal NL2SQL performance~\citep{caferouglu2024sql}.